 Sandy Bay Campus, Chemistry Building, Room 249

-The Bruker-300, installed in 2011, provides excellent GC/MS/MS capabilities.
-The Waters Acquity UPLC-Xevo triple quadrupole MS combination, installed in 2010, has ESI & APCI ionisation modes, as well as diode array UV-Vis and ELSD detection.
-The Kratos Concept high resolution instrument has a GC inlet, and is fitted with a variety of ionisation modes and direct probes as well as many data acquisition modes.
+A Bruker-300 triple qudrupole, installed in 2011, provides excellent GC/MS/MS capabilities.
+A Waters Acquity UPLC-Xevo triple quadrupole MS combination, installed in 2010, has ESI & APCI ionisation modes, as well as diode array UV-Vis and ELSD detection.
+A Kratos Concept high resolution magnetic sector instrument has a GC inlet, and is fitted with a variety of ionisation modes and direct probes as well as many data acquisition modes.
 A Varian 450 GC- FID was added to the facility in 2009.

 These instruments are used for research in disciplines such as botany, forestry, agronomy, microbiology, marine chemistry, pharmacology, chemistry, environmental science, immunology and zoology.